9 September 1779

 Their hearts, their fortunes and their beings blend.7

-Though honors and affluence smile not on such, yet content, the heart-felt satisfaction derived from a reciprocity of affection, and the pleasures flowing from a confidence in each other’s love, makes them ample amends for what appears deficient in the bestowments of fortune. [f.
+Though honors and affluence smile not on such, yet content, the heart-felt satisfaction derived from a reciprocity of affection, and the pleasures flowing from a confidence in each other’s love, makes them ample amends for what appears deficient in the bestowments of fortune. [p.
 156] Their happiness depends not on the empire of so fickle a goddess. – If she be their friend they are grateful, and if she frown on them, they submit. – Their happiness is in themselves, their passions are generous; they live for each other. –––––– “Each is to each a dearer self.”8 – Their hopes, their prospects being entirely disinterested and independent of what the world can either give or deprive them of, are not liable to be disappointed. – Their life is harmony and peace, and they only part to meet and rejoin each other,

 “In scenes where love and bliss immortal reign.”9

-In my next I shall make some few observations on your two last letters; I hope I shall not write in a style hard to be understood, which you know has been the case. – I shall be sorry if my letters require, explanatory notes. – Let me have the satisfaction of thinking I am writing to your heart, and don’t puzzle your head to put the worst interpretation on my words; if you do I shall be obliged to copy my letters. – You have been pretty good of late; never suffer a fit of criticism to overtake you again; – you never appear so amiable as when peace softens your countenance; – the more severe passions don’t become you. – Don’t you think you are a most abusive, contradictory girl? – And am I not of a most peaceable disposition? – Never exert your powers to take advantage of my weakness. – Your persuasions are ever efficacious. – My [f.
+In my next I shall make some few observations on your two last letters; I hope I shall not write in a style hard to be understood, which you know has been the case. – I shall be sorry if my letters require, explanatory notes. – Let me have the satisfaction of thinking I am writing to your heart, and don’t puzzle your head to put the worst interpretation on my words; if you do I shall be obliged to copy my letters. – You have been pretty good of late; never suffer a fit of criticism to overtake you again; – you never appear so amiable as when peace softens your countenance; – the more severe passions don’t become you. – Don’t you think you are a most abusive, contradictory girl? – And am I not of a most peaceable disposition? – Never exert your powers to take advantage of my weakness. – Your persuasions are ever efficacious. – My [p.
 157] whole soul is your’s; direct it to act the man. – Every thought that arises looks for your acquiescence. – It is not in my power, wilfully to do any thing to disoblige you; you have the ascendant in my bosom too securely. – The thoughts of my Maria, can raise a chearfulness in my breast under the most perplexing cares. – Be ever my comfort; ever smile on me; can the frowns of the world then ever hurt me?
 Adieu! – I am, with invariable love

 Ever yours